Ground Rules for SNAP Peer Support Meetings -- 2022 Update

 1. Everything said in the group is confidential.

-2. Please do not share with anyone the names or stories you learn in this room.
+2. Please do not share with anyone the names or stories you learn in the group.

 3. We share feelings and experiences just as they are.
 There are no right or wrong statements.

-4. Each person knows what is best for her or himself, and therefore carries the primary responsibility for her or his well-being during the meeting.
+4. Each person knows what is best for themselves, and therefore carries the primary responsibility for their well-being during the meeting.
 If at any time persons need to leave or take a break, for any reason, they are free to do so.

 5. Everyone’s presence is appreciated and can be a source of healing for others.
 No one is required to speak during the meeting.
 Listening is a gift, too.

 6. When speaking, use “I” statements, rather than “we,” “you,” or “they.”
-Please focus on your feelings, not opinions.
+Please focus on your feelings, not opinions, and keep any discussions of religion or politics focused on the subject of survivorship.

 7. Avoid individual problem solving.
 Individuals can learn from one another's experiences to solve their own problems.